Finding avocado work

 How much will I be paid?

 The avocado industry is covered by the Horticulture Award 2020.
-You can read the full Award here, or you can use the Fair Work Ombudsman calculator.
+You can read the full Award here, or you can use the Fair Work Ombudsman calculator (click here for more information on pay rates or click here to go directly to the calculator).
 And again, the job ad should give you some indication of rates, and if they are looking to pay hourly or piece rates.
 Employers can do a combination of piece rate and hourly rate shifts.

 Here’s some important points for you: